PREVENT: An Unsupervised Approach to Predict Software Failures in Production: Prevent

 \subsubsection{PageRank Centrality}

-At each timestamp in production, \prevent Anomaly ranker exploits the causality graph of the anomalous KPIs to weight the relative relevance of the anomalous KPIs as the PageRank centrality index.
+At each timestamp in production, the \textsc{Prevent}\xspace Anomaly ranker exploits the causality graph of the anomalous KPIs to weight the relative relevance of the anomalous KPIs as the PageRank centrality index.
 PageRank scores the graph nodes (KPIs) according to both the number of incoming edges and the probability of anomalies to randomly spread through the graph (teleportation)~\cite{Langville:SurveyEigenvectorMethods:SIAM:2005}.
-Mariani et al.'s experiments with \loud confirm the effectiveness of PageRank centrality index to localize failures~\cite{Mariani:LOUD:ICST:2018}.